Tembocs/entidb/docs/critique.md

 - ~~Updates are always emitted as inserts, so consumers cannot distinguish inserts vs updates.
 This breaks sync protocol expectations for op_type accuracy.~~
 - **Fix:** The `PendingWrite::Put` variant now includes an `is_update: Option<bool>` field.
 At commit time, if `is_update` is `None`, the database checks entity existence at the transaction's snapshot sequence to determine the correct operation type.
 New entities emit `ChangeType::Insert`, existing entities emit `ChangeType::Update`, and deletes emit `ChangeType::Delete`.
 Added `put_with_op_type()` for callers who already know the operation type (e.g., sync layer).
 Comprehensive tests added to verify correct behavior.

-7) Compaction scans all segments, including the active segment, and does not coordinate with writers.
+7) ~~Compaction scans all segments, including the active segment, and does not coordinate with writers.~~ **RESOLVED**
-- The comment says sealed-only, but the implementation scans all segments and then replaces sealed segments.
-This can duplicate active data and race with ongoing writes.
+- ~~The comment says sealed-only, but the implementation scans all segments and then replaces sealed segments.
+This can duplicate active data and race with ongoing writes.~~
-- Evidence: `crates/entidb_core/src/database.rs:638`, `crates/entidb_core/src/segment/store.rs:444`.
+- **Fix:** Added `scan_sealed()` method that explicitly excludes the active segment.
+Introduced a `compaction_lock` in `SegmentManager` to coordinate between compaction and segment sealing.
+The `compact_sealed()` method performs atomic compaction: it acquires the lock, scans sealed segments, applies compaction logic, and replaces segments atomically. `seal_and_rotate()` now also acquires this lock, preventing segments from being sealed during compaction.
+Comprehensive tests verify that active segment data is preserved during compaction.

 ### Medium